 The rate of remission in leukemia goes down with age.
 About

 That said, chemotherapy and other treatments can still successfully treat acute types of leukemia in older adults.
 In some cases, they can be cured.

 The outlook for older people with leukemia depends on many factors, including:

 - the type of leukemia you have

-Targeted therapies such as immunotherapies can increase survival rates of people with acute leukemias.
+Targeted therapies, such as immunotherapies, can increase the survival rates of people with acute leukemias.
 While some research suggests targeted therapies can increase survival rates to approximately 10 months after diagnosis, these therapies are new, so less is known about them.

 Different types of drugs are approved for different types of leukemia.
 Because these drugs work on specific pathways in your body, they may be safer than other therapies.
 Your doctor may also recommend adding a medication to chemotherapy for better results.